 Assume that $\Phi$ preserves strong majorization for column stochastic matrices.
 As it turns out, we cannot say that each $\Phi^j_i$ preserves majorization for probability distributions.
 An analogous reduction was possible from preservers of strong majorization to preservers of vector majorization, see \cite[Theorem 2]{LiPoon2001}.
 Also, from preservers of strong majorization for $(0, 1)$-matrices to majorization for $(0, 1)$-vectors, see \cite[Lemma 5.5]{GS3_preservers_01}.
 The same approach fails here, because it relies on matrices with exactly one nonzero column, see \cite{LiPoon2001}.
 For $m > 1$ these matrices are not column stochastic and the operator $\Phi$ does not have to preserve majorization for such matrices.
 We shall indeed see in Example \ref{ex:last} that $\Phi^j_i$ does not necessarily preserve majorization for probability distributions.

-However, we will discover that every $\Phi^j_i$ preserves majorization for the zero sum vectors.
+However, we will discover that every $\Phi^j_i$ preserves majorization for the zero-sum vectors.
 This will be shown in Section \ref{subsec:Phi^j_k:preserves:0}.
 Moreover, in the following lemma we show that the operators $\sum\limits_{j = 1}^{m} \Phi^j_k$ do preserve majorization on $\1^n$.
 Recall that due to Theorem \ref{thm:vector} this is equivalent to preserving vector majorization in general.

 \begin{lemma} Let $\Phi$ be a linear operator on $M_{n, m}$ preserving strong majorization on $\Omega^{col}_{n, m}$.
 Then $\sum\limits_{j = 1}^{m} \Phi^j_k$ preserves vector majorization for any $k \in \M$. \end{lemma} \begin{proof} Consider arbitrary $a, b \in \1^n$ with $a \preceq b$.
 Let $A = ae^t, B = be^t$.
 Then $A \preceq^s B$.
 Therefore $\Phi(A) \preceq^s \Phi(B)$, as $A, B \in \Omega^{col}_{n, m}$.
 In particular, $\Phi(A)^{(k)}\preceq \Phi(B)^{(k)}$.